fzhurd/presentation-spark-101/README.md

 # presentation-spark-101
 This repo contains examples on getting started with spark.
-Check out apache spark website for more info. https://spark.apache.org/
+Check out apache spark website for more info https://spark.apache.org/

 ## Goals of the presentation:
 1. Apache Spark - The idea of this presentation is to give folks who have heard of Spark but not have worked on it a chance to see it in action.
 Give an intro on what can be done and help them start to experiment with it